tastewar/FibWatch/ReadMe.txt

 Button 2 enters settings (menu) mode

 When in menu mode, Button 1 exits, Button 3 retreats current item, Button 4 advances current item, and Button 2 accepts input.
+Note that the buttons are orientation dependent, i.e. if you flip the screen, the buttons adjust as well.

 When first entering time setting mode, you can choose from a list of time zones.
 Once the TZ is accepted, the change goes into effect immediately for the date